Date of Award

 In this independent study, I first examine the developmental nature of middle school students and then I look specifically at the needs of struggling readers.
 Through a review of the literature, I examine some of the different attempts by middle schools to support low achieving readers.
 Then based on the George and Stix (2000) article "Using multilevel young adult literature in middle school American Studies," I create a reading program that, uses multilevel text sets to meet the needs of all of the readers in an 11's classroom at the Bank Street School for Children.
 The premise of the program is that through multilevel text sets, each student will be able to read instructional level or independent material while still participating in the class curriculum.
 The use of multilevel text sets allows teachers provide reading instruction and to create developmentally appropriate and responsive classroom structures.
 I discuss the planning and implementation of the program and I reflect on its strengths and weaknesses.

 Gladstone, M. (2001).
 Multilevel Text Sets in a Middle School Classroom.
-New York : Bank Street College of Education.
-Retrieved from https://educate.bankstreet.edu/independent-studies/245
+New York : Bank Street College of Education. https://educate.bankstreet.edu/independent-studies/245